#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your flower bed with mulch and compost.
+Finish your planting by following it with compost and mulch.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch controls weeds and keeps the soil moist.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster stronger and larger plants that bear more flowers and fruit.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your San Ramon Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or an outdoor rug to your outdoor space.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your San Ramon Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores